zhanglianbo35/UNIX-HP/SDTM upload to SDD/README.md

 # Upload SDTM define package to SDD.
+Modify these info before you use it

 # your SDD account info
 sdduser=yoursddusername